Ramsey uncertain over new Arsenal contract

 "I'm looking forward to that.
 If something is to happen, we'll see in the coming few weeks."

-Arsenal goalkeeper Petr Cech feels reassurances over his future would help Ramsey to focus on finding his best form in 2018-2019, and named the Welshman as one of the club's best players.
+Arsenal goalkeeper Petr Cech feels reassurances over his future would help Ramsey to focus on finding his best form in 2018-19, and named the Wales international as one of the club's best players.

-The Czech, who is in a similar situation with one year remaining on his own contract, was asked about Ramsey's prospects and said: "That's a private matter for the club and the player.
+The Czech shot-stopper, who is in a similar situation with one year remaining on his own contract, was asked about Ramsey's prospects and said: "That's a private matter for the club and the player.

 "Obviously we would like to keep all the best players with us.
 Hopefully his situation will be sorted out as quickly as possible.